 A second, more ornate version of the Parchment was awarded from the latter part of 1917, with earliest examples being known from the Battle of Langemarck on 16 August and the Battle of Cambrai; in the case of the latter for the actions on 20 November during the attack on Tunnel Trench.
-This second version was much the same as the first—it was 7 inches long by 4¾ inches wide—but it had an added meander border, at the top was inscribed the motto ‘Everywhere and Always Faithful’, and the first letter of the main text was enlarged and decorated with an oak leaf design.
+This second version was much the same as the first but it had an added meander border, at the top was inscribed the motto ‘Everywhere and Always Faithful’, and the first letter of the main text was enlarged and decorated with an oak leaf design.
 This version was almost identical to that used by 29th Division from late-1917—it is not known which was the inspiration for the other.

 Almost destroyed during the German offensive in March 1918, 16th (Irish) Division returned to England and was reorganised and ceased to be an ‘Irish’ division.
 The gallantry certificate was retained but redesigned.
 Smaller and now titled ‘16th Division’ in red lettering between ornate scrolls, with similar text to the original, and the soldiers name, unit, and the date and place of the act handwritten in ink.